I broke my shoelaces! ... But it’s no problem, I know how to make new ones and I’ll show you 3 methods!

 3. Fold the rectangle in half lengthwise, wrong sides together

-4. Open the fold and fold each raw edge towards the middle of the rectangle (the crease you just made 😊) iron again
+4. Open the fold and fold each raw edge toward the middle of the rectangle (the crease you just made 😊) then iron again

 5. Fold the middle crease onto itself and iron